As the Taliban bars some girls from school, their mothers’ dreams are also shattered

 'The Taliban hasn't changed'

-Zabihullah Mujahid, Taliban spokesman and acting deputy information minister, said this week that girls in grades 7 to 12 would be allowed to return to classes once a system was in place to provide them transportation and other facilities to create a safe environment.
+Zabihullah Mujahid, Taliban spokesman and acting deputy information minister, said this week that girls in grades seven to 12 would be allowed to return to classes once a system was in place to provide them transportation and other facilities to create a safe environment.
 Girls and boys in lower classes can currently attend school, with grades three to six segregated.

 “The system has changed,” Mujahid told Tolo News, an Afghan media group.
 “An Islamic government has come.
 We are working on an approach so that all women and girls can continue their education and employment.”

 But he didn’t specify when classes would resume.
-What also remains unclear is how stringent will be the Taliban’s interpretation of Islamic religious law toward girls’ education.
+What also remains unclear is how stringent the Taliban’s interpretation of Islamic religious law toward girls’ education will be.

 The signs are portentous.
-The Taliban last week declared that women would be permitted to study in universities but no longer in the same classroom as males because "coeducation is in opposition to sharia law."
+The Taliban last week declared that women would be permitted to study in universities but no longer in the same classrooms as males because "coeducation is in opposition to sharia law."

 After 20 years of waging religious guerrilla warfare, Taliban fighters in Kabul say they miss the battle

-Men would also not be allowed to teach women or girls in grade 3 and above.
+Men would also not be allowed to teach women or girls in grade three and above.
 A recent UNESCO report warned that a lack of female teachers, difficulties in paying teachers’ salaries and the pullback of international aid could lead to the exclusion of girls and women from education.

 Outside the classrooms, women, except for those working in the public health sector, have been ordered to stay home until security improves.
 Taliban fighters have beaten women for demonstrating against the acting government, where not a single woman is among its 33 cabinet ministers.
 Women in Herat report being abused and deprived of basic freedoms by the Taliban, according to a Human Rights Watch report released Thursday.

-The militants have also shuttered the Ministry of Women’s Affairs and replaced it with the ministry for “promotion of virtue and prevention of vice” — a throwback to the previous Taliban rule where a similarly named entity oversaw religious “morals” police who whipped women in the streets if they disobeyed the Taliban’s dictates.
+The militants have also shuttered the Ministry of Women’s Affairs and replaced it with a ministry for “promotion of virtue and prevention of vice” — a throwback to the previous Taliban rule in which a similarly named entity oversaw religious “morality” police who whipped women in the streets if they disobeyed the Taliban’s dictates.

 “The Taliban hasn’t changed,” Frozan said.